 Coworking and workspaces downtown

-Workings has branches in two fabulous skyscrapers in Panama City for your optimum convenience: the prime location in Tower of the Americas in Punta Pacifica, and one in Costa del Este’s Dream Plaza.
+Workings has branches in two fabulous skyscrapers in Panama City for your optimum convenience: the prime location in the Tower of the Americas in Punta Pacifica, and one in Costa del Este’s Dream Plaza.
 Both locations provide terrace access, events, benefits and discounts, phone booths, a branch officer, TV, high-speed Internet, a kitchenette, and mineral water.
 Within Workings, there is Drinkings, where one can get their hands on all the refreshments the heart desires, including coffee and beer.
 There are also terrace parties with live music, masseuses, and yoga classes.